Angatar/kubectl/README.md

 # Light kubectl container from busybox (d3fk/kubectl)
 A super light container with Kubectl(~45Mb) from busybox, prebuilt on Docker hub with "automated build".
 This container is really useful to manage your kubernetes clusters from docker containers or from other k8s pods, jobs, cronjobs ...

+This container is especially convenient with tiny linux distro such as [RancherOS](https://github.com/rancher/os/).

 ## Get this image (d3fk/kubectl)
 The best way to get this d3fk/kubectl image is to pull the prebuilt image from the Docker Hub Registry.